By: Marilyn L. Davis

 How Do I Feel When I’m Done?

 Beyond finishing the tasks, we’ve also got to understand that progress is an accomplishment, too.
-Rather than berate myself for not publishing, I can still feel productive that I’m three-quarters of the way through the process of publishing.
+Rather than berate myself for not publishing, I can still feel productive that I’m three-quarters of the way through with getting this post ready to publish.

 That feels good.